stumburs/WallpaperGenerator/README.md

 - [JSON for Modern C++](https://github.com/nlohmann/json)
 - [Raylib](https://github.com/raysan5/raylib)

-This project is currently being developed as a final qualification project for school.
+This project was initially developed as a final qualification project for school.

 ## Images